Contingencyplana/love_and_sharing_website_0/stories/harbinger/chapters/HAR-03_the_seeds_of_sharing.md

-HAR-03 — The Thread That Learns
+HAR-03 — The Seeds of Sharing

 When the song first took form, it wove itself into threads.
 Not lines of code, but living filaments of intent—